 Of course, with 'Star Wars: Episode VII' expected to make over $1.2 billion, it seems that George Lucas has plenty to be thankful for.
 But did 'Star Trek' really pave the way for 'Star Wars'?
 I'm sure there are plenty of fans who won't be quite so willing to agree…

 And if you're wondering which franchise I prefer… may the Force be with you.

-'Trek Nation' was released on DVD in the USA on July 9, 2013.
+'Trek Nation' is released on DVD in the USA next week.

 Where do you stand on the timeless debate?
 'Star Wars' or 'Star Trek'?
 Let us know in the comments below…

 Ryan Leston is a sci-fi geek from Cardiff who loves all things Star Wars.
 His favourite Star Wars film is The Empire Strikes Back and he still wants to be Han Solo when he grows up.
 Follow Ryan Leston on Twitter or Facebook.